cretz/superpose/README.md

   with removing code in these situations
 * It is often better to immediately delegate to some proper written package for a task than to have a complicated set of patches (see next section)
+* Although there is a `WrapWithPatch`, if patching things that are not full replacements, two patches should be used make a "wrapping" patch (like one that calls another function) - one for the LHS and one for the RHS (if needed).
+  This is because an inner expression of what is being wrapped may also be transformed by the transformer and would cause patch overlap.
+Granted if it is known that nothing internal could ever be recursively transformed, no need to follow this suggestion.

 #### Including dependency packages during transformation